FirdawsYasmin/NoSQL_mongoDB/mongoDB.md

 ### Embedding

-Embed subdocuments inside a larger document.
+Embed sub-documents inside a larger document.

 This is good for: